-The Burbank Recycle Center does NOT accept paint and most forms of Household Hazardous Waste (HHW).
+The Drop Zone, a City of Burbank service, does NOT accept paint and most forms of Household Hazardous Waste (HHW).

-ONLY LIMITED QUANTITIES of the following materials can be accepted at the Burbank Recycle Center (Monday through Friday only.
-No Saturday drop-off).
+ONLY LIMITED QUANTITIES of the following can be accepted at the Burbank Recycle Center:

 Accepted from the Burbank Residents ONLY*